 Make Peanut Butter Filling

-Top with chocolate chips and roasted peanuts (if using).
+Pour filling onto graham crust and spread evenly.
+Drizzle with melted chocolate and top with roasted peanuts (if using).
 Chill in refrigerator for at least 1 hour.
+Serve chilled.

 👩🏼🍳 Expert Tips

-- If you are using peanut butter containing sugar, omit the maple syrup.
-You can always add maple syrup at the end of blending the peanut butter mixture if it isn't sweet enough for you.
+- If you are using peanut butter containing sugar, only use ½ cup of powdered sugar.
+You can always add more at the end of blending the peanut butter mixture if it isn't sweet enough for you.

-- It is essential that you chill your coconut cream ahead of time.
-This helps to separate the solids from the liquid (we only use the solids from the cream in this recipe) and will ensure a nice and thick whipped coconut cream.
+- It is essential that you chill your coconut milk ahead of time.
+This helps to separate the solids from the liquid (we only use the solid cream in this recipe) and will ensure a nice and thick whipped coconut cream.

 - Adjust sweetness and saltiness to your liking.
-Some peanut butter brands are saltier than others, and some maple syrups are sweeter than others.
-Therefore, add more maple syrup or salt to your peanut butter filling if needed before pouring it into the graham crust.
+Some peanut butter brands are saltier than others.
+Therefore, taste the filling before pouring it into the crust, and add more powdered sugar or salt to your peanut butter filling if needed.

 - Storage: Store (covered) in the refrigerator for up to 5 days.